lucas-munoz1/lucas-munoz1.github.io/README.md

       </div>
     </a>
     <div class="text-content">
-      <p>The first project, the Ecommerce Analysis Engine, was started in November 2023 as an effort to incorporate data-driven decisions into a potential ecommerce business.</p>
+      <p>The Ecommerce Analysis Engine was started in November 2023 as an effort to incorporate data-driven decisions into a potential ecommerce business.
+Its purpose is to collect and analyze online
+product data from sites like Amazon and AliExpress.</p>
     </div>
   </div>
   <div style="display: flex; gap: 20px;">